 - excel in careers in chemical and biomolecular engineering practice and research in the chemical, biochemical, energy, and materials industries, having mastered the engineering fundamentals, communication skills, and teamwork.

-- excel in top ranked engineering graduate programs and professional schools.
+- excel in engineering graduate programs and professional schools.

 - make use of the versatility of our chemical and biomolecular engineering program to excel in diverse career paths, including business, medicine, law, government, and education.

 - be recognized as critical, creative, and independent thinkers who direct their technical expertise towards addressing the needs of society.